dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-11-08-molecular-properties-in-crystals.md

 expansion of the energy.
 Using the quantum chemistry programs to obtain various energy derivatives, the outcome is that we can estimate

-* The molecular dipole moment derivatives (with additional assumptions),
+* The gas-phase molecular geometry
-* The gas-phase molecular geometry,
+* The change in the force constants due to the external electric fields
-* The change in the force constants due to the external electric fields.
+* The molecular dipole moment derivatives (with additional assumptions)

 ## Notation